ENQA’s daily administration and management are conducted by the Secretariat, located in Brussels, Belgium.

-Anaïs Gourdin has been working as the Project and Finance Officer for ENQA since June 2014.
+Anaïs Gourdin has been working as the Project Manager at ENQA since July 2018.
 Anaïs joined ENQA in 2012, first as a trainee, and then as Administrative Assistant, followed by a position as the Project and Finance Officer.
 Her main tasks include managing financial and human resources matters for the association and coordinating ENQA’s involvement in several EU projects, including EQTeL, EQUIP, SHEILA, and TeSLA.
 Anaïs studied foreign languages applied to international affairs and project management and is a graduate of Université Jean Monnet, Saint Etienne and Aix-Marseille Université.

 Milja Homan has been working as the Project Officer at ENQA since July 2018.
 She first joined ENQA in 2016 as Administrative Officer.
 Her main tasks include coordinating ENQA’s involvement in several EU projects, including NQF-J, WEXHE, TEEDE, LIREQA, and MIELES, as well as ENQA’s working group on e-learning.
 Milja worked previously as an Assistant Policy Adviser in a Finnish regional office in Brussels where she covered education among other topics.
 She holds a master’s degree in social sciences from University of Jyväskylä, Finland.